JuliaLang/julia/doc/stdlib/io-network.rst

 .. function:: @printf([io::IOStream], "%Fmt", args...)

    Print arg(s) using C ``printf()`` style format specification string.
 Optionally, an IOStream may be passed as the first argument to redirect output.
+Positional arguments are not currently supported.

 .. function:: @sprintf("%Fmt", args...)